 Splitting the coils and getting single coil tones meant we weren’t losing out on the classic Telecaster “twang” either.
 With just a pull on the tone knob, we had a single coil bridge pickup mounted almost exactly where you’d find the single coil pickup on a standard model.
 The single coil tones weren’t quite as bright as you’d find on a true SS model, but they still added a huge amount of tonal variety to an otherwise already versatile guitar.

 Other Guitars to Consider

 The Fender Player Telecaster HH is a great choice for any musician, whether you’re a beginner or a touring artist, but it might not be for everybody.
 In case you’d like to consider some other options, take a look at these great alternatives.

 Some say that G&L models are the guitars that Fenders should have been.
 Regardless of your thoughts on G&L vs Fender, it’s hard to deny that this Tribute ASAT makes a great alternative to the Telecaster.
 It’s accessibly priced, coming in around $300 less than the Fender, and it offers an extremely similar set of features.

 It has a pair of Cort humbuckers designed by Paul Gagon, and like the Fender, offers push pull split coils for single coil tones.
 The transparent black finish over flamed maple is absolutely stunning, and the bound body looks fantastic, too.

-This setup makes the Player Tele HH a great choice for somebody who maybe only has the budget for one guitar, and can’t decide between humbuckers or single coils.
+This setup makes this a great choice for somebody who maybe only has the budget for one guitar and can’t decide between humbuckers or single coils.